huzaifa-nahas/Serializing/README.md

 # Serializing

-This code allows serlializing an object that has primitive values and methods.
+This code allows serializing an object that has primitive values and methods.

-It includes a sender and receiver to validate serializing an object.
+It includes sender and receiver scripts to validate serializing an object.

 To run it, first run:
 npm install